+3.07.01 Requirements

-- 3.07.01 Requirements - a.
+- a.
 Knowledge of the Foundation and personal commitment to its goals and objectives. - b.
 Understanding of financial accounting for nonprofit organizations. - c.
 When elected, the Board Treasurer must be a current Board member, or Emeritus Director, and after election becomes an Ex Officio board member.
 (See By Laws Sections 3.05 and 5.01).

 - a.
-Serves as a financial officer of the organization and is an Ex Offico member of the Finance Committee - b.
-Participates, with the Finance Committee, in the Board's review of and action related to the Board's financial responsibilities - c.
-Works with the Director of Finance and Operations, employed by the Foundation, to ensure that appropriate financial reports are made available to the Board on a timely basis - d.
-Assists the Chair or the Finance Director in preparing the annual budget and presenting the budget to the Board for approval
+Serves as a financial officer of the organization and is an Ex Offico member of the Finance Committee. - b.
+Participates, with the Finance Committee, in the Board's review of and action related to the Board's financial responsibilities. - c.
+Works with the Managing Director, to ensure appropriate financial reports are made available to the Board on a timely basis. - d.
+Assists in preparing the annual budget when needed and presenting the budget to the Board for approval.